jmaraya1229/PasswordGenerator/README.md

 # PasswordGenerator

 ## The Task
-The purpose of this application is to create a randomly generator password for the user given a specific criteria.
+The purpose of this application is to create a randomly generated password for the user given a specific criteria.
 The user is able to adjust parameters to receive a randomly generated password that is 8 - 128 characters in length and may include lowercase letters, uppercase letters, numbers, and/or symbols.

 ## Functionality
 * On the webpage, the user will see a display box where the new password will be presented.